hl-yang/hl-yang.github.io/index.md

 Dr. Hailiang Yang is a Distinguished Associate Researcher at the Guangdong Laboratory of Artificial Intelligence and Digital Economy (Shenzhen).

 He obtained his B.S. in Communication Engineering from South China Agricultural University in 2016.
-Later, he received his M.S. and Ph.D in Computer Science and Technology from Shenzhen University in 2019 and 2022 respectively, under the supervision of [Prof. Kaishun Wu](https://kaishunwu.com).
+He received his M.S. and PhD in Computer Science and Technology from Shenzhen University in 2019 and 2022, respectively, under the supervision of [Prof. Kaishun Wu](https://facultyprofiles.hkust-gz.edu.cn/faculty-personal-page/WU-Kaishun/wuks).

 He is a member of the IEEE (SM‘19-PM’22), the ACM (PM‘23), and the CCF (SM’18-PM'22).